On The Cost Function Associated With Legendrian Knots: Conclusion

 \begin{remark} For Legendrian simple knot types, the Cost function graph is the same as the mountain range defined in \cite{E}. \end{remark}

-We now raise a few questions, given below, that the authors are currently investigating. \begin{enumerate} \item Does the graph $G_{\mathcal{K}}$ together with the value of maximal $tb$ detect unknot?
-More explicitly, if $G_{\mathcal{K}}$ is isomorphic to that of unknot as a graph and maximal $tb$ of $\mathcal{K}$ equals $-1$ then does it necessarily follow that $\mathcal{K}$ is unknot? \item Is there a relation between the values of the Cost function for a given knot type and Eliashberg-Chekanov DGAs of corresponding Legendrian representatives? \item From a computational viewpoint, is there an algorithm or a procedure to generate the graph $G_{\mathcal{K}}$ for a given knot type $\mathcal{K}$? \end{enumerate}
+We now raise a few questions, given below, that the authors are currently investigating. \begin{enumerate} \item In the class of prime knots, does the graph $G_{\mathcal{K}}$ together with the value of maximal $tb$ detect unknot?
+More explicitly, for a prime knot $K$, if $G_{\mathcal{K}}$ is isomorphic to that of unknot as a graph and maximal $tb$ of $\mathcal{K}$ equals $-1$ then does it necessarily follow that $\mathcal{K}$ is unknot? \item Is there a relation between the values of the Cost function for a given knot type and Eliashberg-Chekanov DGAs of corresponding Legendrian representatives? \item From a computational viewpoint, is there an algorithm or a procedure to generate the graph $G_{\mathcal{K}}$ for a given knot type $\mathcal{K}$? \end{enumerate}